Dame Mary Archer – Chancellor

 He has written six books including, recently, Much Promise about high-achieving state schools and Other People’s Children about the least academic 50% in England.
 He researches the characteristics of effective teachers in the UK and USA.

-Dr Harin Sellahewa, Dean of the Faculty of Computing, Law and Psychology
+Professor Harin Sellahewa, Dean of the Faculty of Computing, Law and Psychology

-Dr Harin Sellahewa holds a BSc in Information Systems and a DPhil in Computing, both from the University of Buckingham.
+Professor Harin Sellahewa holds a BSc in Information Systems and a DPhil in Computing, both from The University of Buckingham.
 During the latter stages of his DPhil, he worked as a Research Associate on the EU-funded FP6 project, SecurePhone, led by Professor Sabah Jassim.
 He then joined the Gray Cancer Institute (now the Gray Institute for Radiation Oncology & Biology, University of Oxford), as a post-doctoral scientist to work with Professor Boris Vojnovic on the award winning CyMap project.
 Harin’s role was to develop algorithms to automatically detect, count and track cells.

 He rejoined Buckingham in 2008 as a researcher, became a Senior Lecturer in July 2012 and a Reader in January 2018.
 He was appointed Head of Applied Computing Department (in School of Science) in November 2014, Interim Dean of School of Computing from 1st September 2018, and Dean of Computing from 1st September 2019.
 Since joining Buckingham, Harin has held the roles of Programme Director, Admissions Tutor, Research Officer and Link Tutor.